Skip to the content

 Is chewing gum illegal in Singapore?

-Yes, chewing gum has been illegal in Singapore since 1992.
+Chewing gum is illegal in Singapore and has been since 1992.
 The ban was implemented as part of the government's efforts to maintain public cleanliness after widespread complaints of sidewalks littered with the sticky substance.
 The sale and import of chewing gum are prohibited, except for therapeutic, dental, and nicotine gums, which can only be obtained through pharmacies and with a prescription.

 The law is rigorously enforced, with significant fines for those caught importing or selling gum illegally.
 However, possessing and chewing gum is not explicitly forbidden.
 This unique regulation has contributed to Singapore's reputation as one of the cleanest cities in the world.